-Business Process Re-engineering (BPR) is the analysis and redesign of workflows within and between enterprises in order to optimize end-to-end processes.
-BPR's main objective is to break away from old ways of working, and effect radical redesign of processes to achieve dramatic improvements.
+Business Process Re-engineering (BPR) is the analysis and redesign of workflows within and between enterprises.
+The primary goal of BPR is to optimize end-to-end processes in order to realize an increased return on investment.
+BPR's core methodology involves migrating away from old ways of working and effecting radical redesigns of processes and workflows to achieve immediately meaningful, dramatic improvements.

 The basic tools needed to accomplish Business Process Re- engineering include: